chairmanmow/16colorsSynchronetAPIviewer/README.md

 <br><br>
 Since this took a day to complete, I basically completed what I consider core functionality - getting lists of files and viewing them.
 I'm sure you can think of some improvements, and I also encourage you to try getting your feet wet if you can muster the courage.
 Obviously, you are welcome to fork or improve or modify this code.
 I may improve it some, but I consider this a good start and suitable of release.

- Feel free to shoot suggestions, bug reports donations or job offers (seriously), my way.
+ Feel free to shoot suggestions, bug reports or money my way should you want something.